NFPA Journal®, November/December 2007

 Bristol, TN- 423-764-0126

 Let Leinbach Services Inc. be your commercial heating, air conditioning, plumber, electrician and handyman.
-We have locations in Kingsport, TN, Johnson City, TN, Bristol, TN and Abingdon, VA.
+We have locations in Kingsport, TN, Johnson City, TN, and Bristol, TN.

 water heater repair, faucet repair, drain cleaning, toilet repair, toilet replacement, Heating, HVAC, AC, heat pump, heating and air, heating & cooling, air conditioning, furnace, electrical, wiring installation, electrical wiring, home improvement, house repair, garage door repairs, commercial door repair, commercial door replacement.

 Leinbach Services Inc in Tennessee is the only name you need to know when it comes to your building maintenance needs.
-Whether it is residential or commercial, Leinbach Services Inc can be your plumber, electrician, heating and air conditioning specialist and Handyman Company.
+Whether it is residential or commercial, Leinbach Services Inc can be your plumbing, electrical, heating and air conditioning specialist and Handyman Company.
 We also do commercial door hardware repair and replacement, parking lot lights replacements and parking lot signs.

 You can Call 24 hours!
 We Take the “Wait” out of service